 and a regular application has a container and a content cluster.

 perf are deployed to directly as part of development or testing.

-In order to easily deploy application packages from prod applications, resources are downscaled in dev and perf.
-To control the resources you get in these zones, specify them explicitly for the environment in question (dev or perf) as described in environment and region variants,
+To make it convenient to deploy applications from prod to dev and perf without modification, resources are automatically downscaled in these zones.
+To control the resources you get in these zones, specify them explicitly for the environment in question (dev or perf) as described in deployment variants.

 To deploy to the perf environment, use

 perf, the latest active Vespa version is used when deploying.

 An instance is not upgraded, unless deployed to.

 This means that sometimes, a deploy takes longer than normal,